anoma/juvix-docs/docs/reference/tooling/CLI.md

 - `root` Show the root path for a Juvix project
 - `termination` Subcommands related to termination checking
 - `internal` Subcommands related to Internal
-- `minic` Translate a Juvix file to a subset of C
+- `casm` Subcommands related to Cairo Assembly
+- `anoma` Subcommands related to Anoma
-- `geb` Subcommands related to JuvixGeb
+- `nockma` Subcommands related to Nockma
 - `runtime` Subcommands related to the Juvix runtime
 - `repl` Run the Juvix dev REPL